woernerm/dagmaid/README.md

         Copy --> Inform(Send Email)
     ```

-2. Add a comment to that file indicating the recency of the data as
+2. Add a comment to the file indicating the data's recency as
     [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) timestamp.
     ```
     graph LR